Evan R. Bernstein

 CEO and National Director of Community Security Service

-Evan has been regularly quoted in local and national news sources that have included CNN, The Wall Street Journal, and The New York Times.
-Evan often speaks across the United States and abroad on the need to protect and secure our Jewish communities due to the unprecedented rise of antisemitism.
-He is a co-founder of the New York City Interfaith Security Council.
+Evan is regularly quoted in local and national news sources that have included CNN, The Wall Street Journal, and FOX News.
+He often speaks across the United States and abroad about the rise of antisemitism and the need for Jewish volunteer security in America.
+In 2021 The Algemeiner placed Evan on Jewish 100 list of people who positively influence Jewish life globally.
+He also co-founded the New York City Interfaith Security Council in 2021.